camdat/shapepaper/README.md

 - Pillow or PIL
 - The aggdraw module (explained below)

-It is possible to creat this script without the aggdraw module however I chose aggdraw fairly early into "development" and simply stuck with it, I may eventually make a branch that doesn't require it.
+It is possible to create this script without the aggdraw module however I chose aggdraw fairly early into "development" and simply stuck with it, I may eventually make a branch that doesn't require it.

 ### Install and Usage